How To Paint A Tile Floor (steps for success!)

 Step 5

 Apply a finish coat to protect it.
-I used Matte Topcoat, 2 coats.
+I used a Matte Topcoat, 2 coats.
 Drying overnight between coats.

 The Matte Topcoat is the perfect finish.
 Love it.